Balou9/block-explorer-research/README.md

 Research: Open Source Substrate Blockchain Explorer Compatible With Phala Network
 =================================================================================

-This research doesn’t mean to disrespect any team or contributors of the respective block explorer project.
-It is only conducted for research purposes.
+This research is not intended to diminish the work of the teams or contributors to the particular Block Explorer project.
+It is conducted for research purposes only.

 List of candidates
 ------------------

+The Dotscanner block explorer will not be analyzed any further, since it is not an open source solution.

 <table>
 <colgroup>